-How many loads of laundry can I do in a row before my head start spinning like the machine?
+How many loads of laundry can I do in a row before my head start spinning like a machine?

 I need to cut my nails.

-I need a bubble tea.
+I need bubble tea.
 Scratch that—no bubble tea here.
 Okay, coffee, then.

 Eh, if I buy tapioca balls, could I make my own bubble tea?